 ToggleWhat Is a Construction Loan?

-A construction loan is a short-term loan used to finance the building of a home.
-Unlike a standard mortgage that pays out a lump sum at closing, a construction loan releases funds in phases (called “draws”) as the home is built.
+A construction loan is a short-term loan specifically designed to finance the building of a new home.
+Unlike a standard mortgage, which provides a lump sum of money at closing, construction loans are typically disbursed in phases—known as “draws”—as your home progresses from foundation to finished product.

-- One-Time Close (Single-Close): Combines construction financing and the permanent mortgage into one loan.
-You close once, saving time and costs.
+- One-Time Close (Single-Close) Loans: These loans combine the construction financing and permanent mortgage into a single loan.
+You close once, saving time, paperwork, and closing costs.

 What Is a VA Construction Loan?

-A VA construction loan is a government-backed option available to eligible military service members, veterans, and certain surviving spouses.
-It allows qualified borrowers to build a new home with no down payment and no private mortgage insurance (PMI).
+A VA construction loan is a government-backed financing option available exclusively to eligible military service members, veterans, and certain surviving spouses.
+This loan program allows qualified borrowers to build a home with no down payment and no private mortgage insurance (PMI)-a significant advantage over traditional loans.

-- Active-duty military, veterans, National Guard, Reserve members, or eligible surviving spouses
+- Active-duty military personnel, veterans, National Guard or Reserve members, or eligible surviving spouses

-- Meet lender credit and income requirements (typically a 620+ credit score)
+- Meet lender credit and income requirements, typically requiring a 620+ credit score

 What Is a Traditional Construction Loan?